blopesfreitas/graph-flow-matching/README.md

 ## Running it

-The full implementation is in `graph_flow_matching_v8.py` (readable directly on GitHub).
+The full implementation is in `graph_flow_matching.py` (readable directly on GitHub).

-To run it with outputs, open `Graph_Flow_Matching_v8.ipynb` in [Google Colab](https://colab.research.google.com/) (GPU runtime recommended), or view a rendered copy via [nbviewer](https://nbviewer.org/).
+To run it with outputs, open `graph_flow_matching_colab.ipynb` in [Google Colab](https://colab.research.google.com/) (GPU runtime recommended), or view a rendered copy via [nbviewer](https://nbviewer.org/).
 GitHub's inline notebook preview sometimes fails to load; that's a GitHub rendering quirk, not a problem with the notebook.